Asian Art Outpost

 hotoke

 It is interesting to note that this word is separate from all others in the Chinese language.
-The sound of "fo" has only this meaning.
-This is in contrast to many sounds in the Chinese language which can have one of four tones, and more than 20 possible characters and meanings.
-This language anomaly shows just how significant Buddhism has affected China since the ancient times.
+The sound of “fo” has only this meaning. 佛 is in contrast to many sounds in the Chinese language, which can have one of four tones, and more than 20 possible characters and meanings.
+This language anomaly shows how significantly Buddhism has affected China since ancient times.

 More about Buddhism